DiscoverCCRI/RoverAPI/examples/example0.md

 lidar.start_recording()
 ```
 Next, we will start recording the data from the lidar.
 The data will be saved to a [rosbag](http://wiki.ros.org/rosbag).
 If you are unfamiliar with [ROS](https://ros.org),
 that is alright.
-Nothing in this API requires you to know ROS, and in the future, we will save the lidar data to a more common format.
+Nothing in this API requires you to know ROS, and in the future, we will save the lidar data in a more common format.
 <p>&nbsp;</p>

 ```